 In practice, Lithuania and Croatia resorted to alternative measures to detention.
 In the latter case, appearance at the Reception Centre at a specific time was used.
 Further, a project on ‘Alternatives to Detention’ in return procedures was initiated to be funded through (AMIF).
 The aim of the project is to increase open accommodation capacity through the creation 9 facilities in Mala Gorica near Petrinja for third-country nationals in the return process and one facility for administrative purposes.
 Discussions with the local community were ongoing at the end of 2018.539

 Alternatives to detention were used in Cyprus in cases where the Director of Civil, Registry and Migration Department, or the Minister of Interior, decided that there is no prospect of removal, in accordance with the Return Directive under the condition that there were no reasons of public safety or public order involved.

-The United Kingdom introduced new immigration bail which repealed and replaced the previous complex legal framework contained in Schedules 2 and 3 to the Immigration Act 1971 in January.
+In January, the United Kingdom introduced new immigration bail which repealed and replaced the previous complex legal framework contained in Schedules 2 and 3 to the Immigration Act 1971.
 The new framework defines who can be bailed, the conditions and the consequences if an individual breaches bail conditions, as well as conditions for the termination of bail.
 Further, the Home Office has partnered with the United Nations High Commissioner for Refugees to work with charities, faith groups and local communities to develop a number of pilot schemes that will provide support to a wide range of migrants in the community, including both men and women.
-These pilot schemes will begin in 2019 for 2 years to support different groups of migrants at risk of immigration detention.
+These pilot schemes will begin in 2019 for two years to support different groups of migrants at risk of immigration detention.
 Based on the project results, the Home Office will explore their implementation on a larger scale.540

 |Developments regarding freedom of movement|